lsky-org/docs/src/zh/guide/declaration.md

 ### Purchase Notice

 #### 1. License Model and Refund Policy
-This product is a one-time paid, perpetual use license digital good.
-Upon payment, the complete source code and license information will be provided.
-Due to the reproducible nature of digital content, **no refunds will be issued once the product is delivered**.
+This product is a one-time paid and authorized digital product for permanent use.
+After payment, the system will provide the backend encrypted source code, the front-end complete source code and authorized information.
+Because it is replicable digital content, **no refund will be made once delivered.**

 #### 2. License Restrictions
 The license is granted solely to the purchaser or their affiliated company. **Resale, transfer, rental, or sublicensing is strictly prohibited**, and the source code or program files **must not be shared with any third party** in any form.